 Jailhouse snitches will lie and testify against innocent defendants, such as Luc Pierre-Charles Jr., for a conviction.
 This is absolutely prosecutorial misconduct.
 State attorney Manny Garcia knowingly presented false testimony to the jury in the case of Luc Pierre-Charles Jr. Prosecutors as such go against the integrity and entire truth-seeking function of the judicial system.

-In the case of the State of Florida V. Luc Pierre-Charles Jr., it has been brought to Mr. Luc Pierre-Charles Jr. attention that Pasco County, lead detective, Lisa Schoneman, and State Attorney, Manny Garcia has participated in prosecutorial misconduct while representing the State of Florida during the prosecution of Luc Pierre-Charles in case number CRC 08-04222CFAES two counts of murder in the First Degree.
+In the case of the State of Florida V. Luc Pierre-Charles Jr., it has been brought to Mr. Luc Pierre-Charles Jr.'s attention that Pasco County, lead detective, Lisa Schoneman, and State Attorney, Manny Garcia have participated in prosecutorial misconduct while representing the State of Florida during the prosecution of Luc Pierre-Charles in case number CRC 08-04222CFAES two counts of murder in the First Degree.

-Lisa Schoneman signed that warrant under penalties of perjury that foregoing included in the arrest affidavit is true.
+Lisa Schoneman signed that warrant under penalties of perjury that the foregoing included in the arrest affidavit is true.
 Schoneman purposely included the statement made by Angel Brooks, hearing Luc Pierre-Charles Jr.’s voice on speakerphone.
-Knowing that the statement to be false, Ms. Schoneman willfully participated in this unethical act, in the representation of the State of Florida.
-(Read Lisa Schoneman trial testimony in the downloaded section below)
+Knowing that the statement was false, Ms. Schoneman willfully participated in this unethical act, in the representation of the State of Florida.
+(Read Lisa Schoneman's trial testimony in the downloaded section below)